 This is the third article in the series of Build Pipeline with Azure DevOps.
-First two articles are:
+Other articles in the series are:

 1. Build Pipeline with Azure DevOps – The Basics 2.
 Build Pipeline with Azure DevOps – AppSettings.json Transformations 3.
 Build Pipeline with Azure DevOps – Generate EF Core Migration Script 4.
 Build Pipeline with Azure DevOps - Publish and Bundle Artifacts